-Before imposing an emergency removal of a student, the emergency removal team will undertake an individualized safety and risk analysis concerning the responding party at the request of the Title IX coordinator.
-The emergency removal team is composed of the student conduct administrator and the director of public safety.
+Before imposing an emergency removal of a student or employee, the emergency removal team will undertake an individualized safety and risk analysis concerning the responding party at the request of the Title IX coordinator.
+For students, the emergency removal team is composed of the student conduct administrator and the director of public safety.
+For employees, the emergency removal team is composed of the assistant vice president of human resources and the director of public safety.
+If employee is a faculty member, the provost's office will be consulted.
 An emergency removal will be imposed only if the emergency removal team concludes that the threat to physical health or safety arises from the allegations of prohibited conduct and warrants the removal.